ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 ````

-Here we're reading in some data and splitting it into subsets for training and testing a model.
+Here the code reads in some data and splits it into subsets for training and testing a model.
-We use one subset of variables and outcomes to train our model and then use the subset to test the model.
-Finally, we write the model's predictions to a `.csv` file.
+The model's predictions are exported to a `.csv` file.

-The file paths we use to read and write data in our script are particular to our working environment.
+The file paths used to read and write data in the script are particular to the working environment.
-These files and paths may not exist on another analyst's machine.
-As such, to run our code, other analysts need to read through the script and replace these paths.
-As we'll demonstrate below, collecting flexible parts of our code together makes it easier for others to update them.

-When splitting our data and using our model to make predictions, we've provided some parameters to the functions that we have used to perform these tasks.
-Eventually, we might reuse some of these parameters elsewhere in our script (e.g., the random seed)
-and we are likely to adjust these parameters between runs of our analysis.
+This makes the code harder to reuse or share, especially if paths or parameters differ across machines.
+Other analysts would need to find these in the code and replace them.

-We should store them in variables to make it easier to adjust these consistently throughout our script.
+Instead, a better approach would be to clearly outline your configurations.
+These should be stored in variables to make it easier to adjust them consistently throughout the script.
-We should also store these variables with any other parameters and options, so that it's easy to identify where they should be adjusted.

-Note that in this example we've tried our model prediction twice, with different parameters.
-We've used comments to switch between which of these lines of code runs.
-This practice is common, especially when we want to make a number of changes when developing how our analysis should run.
-However, commenting sections of code in this way makes it difficult for others to understand our code and reproduce our results.
-We should avoid this form of ambiguity because another analyst would not be sure which set of parameters was used to produce a given set of predictions.
-Below, we'll look at some better alternatives for storing and switching analysis parameters.

 ````{tabs}